UviDTE-UviSpace/uvispace-documentation/Introduction.rst

-Regarding the control workflow, the system can be considered a closed loop, where the position of the UGV read by the cameras is fed back to the main controller that, along with the goal position, are used to determine the speed output sent to the UGV.
+Regarding the control workflow, the system can be considered a closed loop, where the position of the UGV read by the cameras is fed back to the main navigator that, along with the goal position, are used to determine the speed output sent to the UGV.
 The corresponding diagram can be seen below.

 ..  image:: /_static/workflow_control_diagram.png